scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ![:scale 100%](images/azure_provision.png)

 ???
-**"This should look familiar if you've ever used Azure.
+**This should look familiar if you've ever used Azure.
 You click on Virtual Machines, and you'll see a whole list of different base images you can use to provision your VM.
 Some of these are provided by Microsoft, others are provided by third parties in the marketplace.
 You either search or browse for the thing you need, and click on it.
-Easy."**
+Easy.**

 ---
 name: Azure-Portal-Provision-2